-A student's program GPA is calculated using only grades earned at the University in courses that are applicable to the program.
-Therefore, transfer credits do not apply when calculating the student's GPA at the University.
-Transfer credits include credits for all courses not completed at the University that are applied toward the completion of the student's degree program.
+A student's program GPA is calculated using only grades earned at UBIS in courses that are applicable to the program.
+Therefore, transfer credits do not apply when calculating the student's GPA at UBIS.
+Transfer credits include credits for all courses not completed at UBIS that are applied toward the completion of the student's degree program.

-Credits taken at other institutions and applied towards the student's program at the University are included in both attempted and completed hours when measuring the student's pace towards completion.
+Credits taken at other institutions and applied towards the student's program at UBIS are included in both attempted and completed hours when measuring the student's pace towards completion.
 Please refer to the Transfer of Credit Policy.